amirkode/trabas/doc/CONFIG.md

 ```console
 foo@bar:~$ trabas server set-config --client-id --server-host [value] --server-port [value]
 ```

+### **CL_SERVER_FINGERPRINT**
+A server fingerprint, used for verifying the server's identity.
+The value will be generated automatically when the first time handshake occurs.

 ## Note
 Trabas also provides `--force` option to replace an existing config value as mentioned earlier: